-Such an event had never been organised on the island before by the community and its cultural importance was vital for this rapidly shrinking group.
+Such an event had never been organised on the island by the community and its cultural importance was vital for this rapidly shrinking group.

 Held at their local Catholic church, almost one thousand local people gathered to watch as the small, separated pockets of Afro-Sri Lankans came together for the first time in decades and celebrated their culture, traditions and delicate existence.

 Out of all communities of African diaspora that surround the Indian Ocean those of Sri Lanka are by far the smallest and most fragile, first brought by the Portuguese, the Dutch and eventually the British as slaves.